matteovergaro/esp8266_NTP/README.md

 - Breadboard and some jumper wires
 - 2x10KΩ resistors

-*I also used a serial adapter with CH340 chip*
+*You can also use a USB to Serial adapter with CH340 chip*

 #### Connections